Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 Key Takeaway for Man Overboard Rescue Equipment

-- Supporting equipment: Throwing lines, lifebuoys, rescue poles, stretchers, and hypothermia protection stabilise casualties during recovery.
+Supporting equipment such as throwing lines, lifebuoys, rescue poles, stretchers, and hypothermia protection plays a critical role in stabilising the casualty during recovery.